ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 Verifying your documentation PR
 ================================

-If you make multiple changes to the documentation on ``ansible/ansible``, or add more than a line to it, before you open a pull request, please:
+If you make multiple changes to the documentation, or add more than a line to it, before you open a pull request, please:

 #.
 Check that your text follows our :ref:`style_guide`.
 #.
 Test your changes for rST errors.